stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

-v0.11.0.0-alpha2, 2026-05-25
+v0.11.0.0-alpha3, 2026-xx-xx

-- Changed: Bit Meter Integer mode now uses the absolute value of the samples to visualize the signal.
+- Changed: Reduced Bit Meter Integer mode to use max.
+32 bits.

 You can read the full history [here](docs/History.md).